Chapter Four: Residential Life

-- A resident host is responsible for the escort and conduct of a visitor/guest during the entire visit and any situations or damages they may cause.
+- A resident host is responsible for the escort and conduct of a visitor/guest/overnight guest during the entire visit and any situations or damages they may cause.

-- Before inviting any visitor/guest to your room, be considerate of your roommate and discuss it with them.
-For overnight guests, if any roommate does not consent, you cannot have a guest stay in your room.
+- Before inviting any visitor/guest/overnight guest to the dorm room, students should be considerate of their roommates and discuss it with them.
+For overnight guests, if any roommate does not consent, a student cannot have a guest stay in the room.

 - The resident host, in person, must sign a visitor in and out of the residence hall at the front desk every time they enter and leave the residence hall.

-- All double occupancy rooms will be required to complete a roommate agreement form at the start of the semester in accordance with the new COVID-19 guidelines and procedures that the university will be following.
+All double occupancy rooms are strongly encouraged to complete a roommate agreement form at the start of the semester All first-year students are required to complete a roommate agreement.

 - A guest must be signed into the residence hall, using one of the valid forms of ID listed above, at the front desk every time they enter and leave the building.

-- A resident host who wishes to have a guest (either a UB student who lives off campus or individuals who are not UB students) stay past midnight (12:00am) needs to submit an Overnight Guest Request Form through the housing portal.
+- A resident host who wishes to have a guest stay past midnight (12 a.m.) needs to submit an Overnight Guest Request Form through the housing portal.

 - If a guest unexpectedly will not be leaving before midnight, the resident host must register them using the online system before midnight AND check in with the in-hall duty staff to explain the change in plans.

-- Violating these policies will subject the host to loss of guest privileges and possible Student Conduct action.
+- Violating these policies will subject the host to loss of guest privileges and possible student disciplinary action.